 Day 1: Arrival, Rest, and Relax

 It’s possible that you have just flown across the world to Sri Lanka.
 From Dallas, TX this is a 21-hour flight.
 Once you land, head to a beach hotel so you can get some sleep.
 Most flights land in the early morning, which means you are going to get to a hotel around 4 AM.
 Note that it takes an extremely long time to get checked bags.
-Don’t panic when it’s been and hour and your bags haven’t come out yet, they are coming.
+Don’t panic when it’s been an hour and your bags haven’t come out yet, they are coming.

 I recommend staying at Mount Lavinia hotel.
 We had a lovely time staying here.
 Mount Lavinia is located right on a beautiful stretch of beach that felt extremely private.
 For breakfast, lunch, and dinner, they have a buffet.
-You may also ask for a menu in which they have more traditional western foods like hamburgers, however the local food is typically always the better option.
+You may also ask for a menu in which they have more traditional Western foods like hamburgers, however, the local food is typically always the better option.

 If a member of your family has a peanut or nut allergy, keep in mind that they mainly use cashews.
-Also, most of the meals you will eat in Sri Lanka will be buffet, whether you are at a restaurant or hotel.
+Also, most of the meals you will eat in Sri Lanka will be a buffet, whether you are at a restaurant or hotel.
 It is likely that you won’t know what a lot of the food is, but don’t be afraid to try new things and ask questions.

 Mount Lavinia Hotel is not as close to the airport as some hotels, so if you are wanting to stay close to the airport, you may want to consider staying in Negombo.
 For this itinerary, I have you starting in Colombo and ending in Negombo.
 Colombo is 28 miles south of Sri Lanka’s only international airport.